Gourmet spots to enjoy in Nagoya and Tokoname| Nagoya cuisine and local gourmet trip near the airport

-In Nagoya, you can enjoy Nagoya cuisine featuring the aroma of miso and dashi, while in Tokoname, you can savor seafood, traditional Japanese sweets, and the flavors of local ingredients.
-Here are some recommended gourmet spots in Nagoya and Tokoname that are easy to stop by between sightseeing.
+In Nagoya, you can enjoy Nagoya cuisine featuring the aroma of miso and dashi, while in Tokoname, you can savor seafood, Japanese sweets, and the flavors of local ingredients.
+Here are some recommended gourmet spots in Nagoya and Tokoname that are easy to visit between sightseeing.

 -